openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 Takeaway:Â Collaboration tools are essential for all sorts of business documents and
         writing projects.
-Jack Wallen collaborates extensively on his technical content and fiction writing ” and he uses LibreOffice to get the job done.I write.
+Jack Wallen collaborates extensively on his technical content and fiction writing â€” and he uses LibreOffice to get the job done.I write.
 A lot.

 I write both technical articles and novels, so without the means to collaborate with my
         writing tools, my job would become infinitely harder.
 Not only would my editor lose all her